-After years of scrabbling around in the back blocks of Australia’s farm ‘resource collections’ (i.e. the back paddock dump) a second Toroidal Ring Vortex machine has been discovered and is being restored.
+After years of scrabbling around in the back blocks of Australia’s farm ‘resource collections’ (i.e. the back paddock dump) a second Toroidal Ring Vortex machine has been discovered and has being successfully restored.

 Controversially, this is apparently a World War 11 German Wehrmacht machine known as a HF99.
 The HF apparently stands for Himmel Furz.
 Finding parts has been very tricky indeed especially something known as “die Klappe Foofer”.
 Any suggestions welcome.